-- Remove the tailpipe by pulling it out of the muffler. - Tap the tailpipe lightly, and then use a wire brush to remove any carbon deposits from the spark arrester portion of the tailpipe and inside of the tailpipe housing.
+- 2. Remove the tailpipe by pulling it out of the muffler. - Tap the tailpipe lightly, and then use a wire brush to remove any carbon deposits from the spark arrester portion of the tailpipe and inside of the tailpipe housing.

 - 1. Tailpipe

 - 2. Spark arrester

-- 4. Insert the tailpipe into the muffler and align the bolt holes.
+- 3. Gasket

-- 5. Install the bolt and tighten it.
+- Make sure the gasket is properly positioned, then insert the tailpipe into the muffler and align the screw holes.

-- 6. Remove the purging bolt.
+- 5. Install the screws and tighten them.